johncmanuel/bordle/README.md

 For the server, run `cd apps/server && dotnet test`

 ### Test environment in docker (with Tailscale)

+Tailscale is one of the tools that can let us publicly expose the client URL with HTTPS, which Discord requires.

 To set up and expose the test environment publicly using Tailscale: